Profection Year Calculator

 9th house profection year

 Travel, higher education, and belief systems.
-Long trips, academic milestones, legal proceedings, or a shift in how you see the world.
+Long trips, academic milestones, legal questions, or a shift in how you see the world.
 Ages 8, 20, 32, 44, 56.

 10th house profection year

 Career and public reputation.
-Promotions, professional pivots, or just being more visible than usual — for better or worse.
+Professional pivots, recognition themes, or just being more visible than usual, for better or worse.
 Ages 9, 21, 33, 45, 57.

 11th house profection year